 Column (c) for Individuals, Estates, and Trusts.
-If the difference in column (c) arises because a provision of the Internal Revenue Code doesn't apply for Wisconsin or a federal law change becomes effective for Wisconsin at a different time, you must complete Wisconsin Schedule I (Schedule B for estates and trusts) before filling in your Wisconsin income tax return.
+If the difference in column (c) arises because a provision of the Internal Revenue Code doesn't apply for Wisconsin (e.g. bonus depreciation has not been adopted by Wisconsin) or a federal law change becomes effective for Wisconsin at a different time, you must complete Wisconsin Schedule I (Schedule B for estates and trusts) before filling in your Wisconsin income tax return.
+These adjustments are often called "Schedule I adjustments" because individuals must report them on Wisconsin Schedule I. Identify the adjustments and provide that information to the individual partners on Schedule 3K-1.

 If the difference results from the partnership making different elections for federal and Wisconsin purposes, you must recompute the federal adjusted gross income that you report on your Wisconsin return.
 See the instructions for Part V - Schedule 3K-1 Partner's Share of Additions and Subtractions for more information.